 Putting this together into a single customer view enables you to craft the perfect personalised offer, anticipate a cancellation or service issue and nip it in the bud immediately, or send the right communication at just the right moment via the right channel.

 Get compliant and get smart with data discovery

 To respond in a timely and efficient manner to GDPR data requests, a company needs to find out where all the personal data that it stores is, and then catalogue it so it can be found again when needed.

 This means finding every instance of data you hold about people called, say, John Smith, separating that out into all the different John Smiths, and then tagging it so that if one particular John Smith makes a data request you can easily retrieve all the data that relates to just him.

 The goal is to end up with an indexed copy of all your data, so no matter where data is held across your IT infrastructure it can be accessed as if from a single location.
 This gives you a portal for accessing all your data about any individual customer which can be kept up to date by regularly running the discovery and cataloguing processes on newly acquired data.

 When it comes to GPDR requests, staff can use this system to quickly find and package the data they need.

 A single customer view

 The data inventory you use to maintain GDPR compliance is also an incredibly powerful business improvement, sales, marketing and customer service tool.
-It is, essentially, the single customer view that has been the goal of customer experience professionals for many years now.
+It’s the single customer view that has been the goal of customer experience professionals for many years.